scottlepp/loki-mcp/README.md

 The Loki query tool supports the following environment variables:

 - `LOKI_URL`: Default Loki server URL to use if not specified in the request
+- `LOKI_ORG_ID`: Default organization ID to use if not specified in the request
+- `LOKI_USERNAME`: Default username for basic authentication if not specified in the request
+- `LOKI_PASSWORD`: Default password for basic authentication if not specified in the request
+- `LOKI_TOKEN`: Default bearer token for authentication if not specified in the request

+**Security Note**: When using authentication environment variables, be careful not to expose sensitive credentials in logs or configuration files.
+Consider using token-based authentication over username/password when possible.

 ### Testing the MCP Server